Jaweriasaleem54/CODSOFT/README.md

 This project is under the [MIT License](LICENSE).
 You are free to use, modify, and distribute it according to the terms of the license.

 **Acknowledgments:**
-This project was created to demonstrate basic Java programming concepts and provide a simple simulation of an ATM machine.
+This project was created to demonstrate basic Java programming OOP concepts

-Enjoy using the Student Management System and exploring OOP principles in action!